 Local, state, and federal laws provide certain rights in the workplace, whether you are an employee or an employer.
 If any of these parties are unfairly treated or any of their employment rights are violated, one of the most important steps to take is to hire an experienced employment lawyer to ensure employees are treated fairly and employers comply with all the laws that apply to the job.

-At Lowe Stein, our New Orleans employment attorneys provide our clients with knowledgeable and personalized legal counsel inside and outside the courtroom.
+At Lowe Stein, LLC, our New Orleans employment attorneys provide our clients with knowledgeable and personalized legal counsel inside and outside the courtroom.
 With more than 40 years of experience, we understand what it takes to help you obtain the most favorable result possible in your case.
 Do not hesitate to let our legal team evaluate your case, determine all your legal options, and guide you through the complexities of the legal process.

 Employment discrimination is a form of illegal discrimination on the job based on legal protected characteristics.